How To Use Herbs: A Beginner’s Guide

 • Usually have fewer side effects, since whole herbs are generally less concentrated.

-In order to accommodate the diverse needs of our customers, Penn Herb Company offers both standardized preparations and over 400 whole herbs.
+To accommodate the diverse needs of our customers, Penn Herb Company offers both standardized preparations and over 400 whole herbs.

 Whole herb Turmeric and standardized Turmeric capsules